So far we've covered the main interaction types and how they are priced, but where are the balances stored? And how are they accounted for?

 - When a ticket is checked-in this GET is moved to the 4️⃣ Depot balance ready for transfer to the DAO.

 - The swipeDepotBalance can be called to issue a GET token transfer from the Depot to the 5️⃣ DAO fee collector address.

 When NFT tickets are first minted they are allocated a separate GET balance at the point of mint from the Relayer Silo to be used for basic interactions.
-For upsell interactions this fuel is paid for directly from the Relayer Silo.
+For premium interactions this fuel is paid for directly from the Relayer Silo.

 Let's break it down.